Peckham: Protest after woman restrained in cosmetics shop

 "Our officers attended [the shop] on Monday and continue to investigate the full circumstances of what has taken place.
 The investigation will include reviewing the actions of everyone involved.

-"I would like to thank people in our local community for remaining calm and giving us the time to conduct a thorough investigation."If you have information that may help us I would urge you to get in touch."
+"I would like to thank people in our local community for remaining calm and giving us the time to conduct a thorough investigation.

+"If you have information that may help us I would urge you to get in touch."

 Marlon Kameka said he joined Tuesday's protest to show "solidarity with black women".